 “I do not come into a case to prove anyone innocent, or guilty.
 I come into it to discover the truth and to serve the ends of justice”

-People love the Miss Silver books but I have only read another in my dim and distant teenage past (Eternity Ring) so was quite looking forward to this, albeit from a position of lost complete ignorance.
+People love the Miss Silver books but I have only read another in my dim and distant teenage past (Eternity Ring) so was quite looking forward to this, albeit from a position of almost complete ignorance.
 However, I must come clean and state that I was thoroughly unimpressed by this very mediocre offering.
-For one thing, this a remarkably by-the-book, ultra traditional Golden Age detective story: we have the murder victim, a nasty patriarch who nobody seemed to like at all; the cast of relatives expecting to inherit from his will that was due to be altered in four of his bride-to-be just before he was killed, so giving nearly all of them a motive; the star-crossed young lovers; and the sleuth who softly, softly gets to the truth.
+For one thing, this a remarkably by-the-numbers, ultra traditional Golden Age detective story: we have the murder victim, a nasty patriarch who nobody seemed to like at all; the cast of relatives expecting to inherit from his will that was due to be altered in favour of his bride-to-be just before he was killed, so giving nearly all of them a motive; the star-crossed young lovers; and the sleuth who softly, softly gets to the truth.
 Just how many GAD clichés can one book hold?
 Plenty, it turns out in this case …

 Lots of people seem to really like this book going by reviews online but I just can’t understand why.
 To me there is simply nothing to distinguish it from hundreds and hundreds of others, except in a negative way as by 1950 the world and style it inhabits already seemed to belong to another era.
-There is no momentum to the narrative at all – once Miss Silver arrives some 60 pages in it is just a succession of interviews until an arrest is made some 160 pages later, with very little to engage the reader in terms of drama (no further criminals activity is recorded).
+There is no momentum to the narrative at all – once Miss Silver arrives some 60 pages in, it is just a succession of interviews until an arrest is made some 160 pages later, with very little to engage the reader in terms of drama (no further criminals activity is recorded).
 And the mindset is certainly very Edwardian even though it is definitely set in the (then) postwar present day.
 That it is very much a pre-war tome in style is confirmed by the revelation of the villain’s identity, which I won’t spoil but which is really, really underwhelming, recycling as it does just about the hoariest cliché of the genre imaginable, without apology or irony, seemingly unaware that it will make practically any aficionado roll their eyes in sheer disbelief!

 So one star because it is perfectly solidly constructed and another half just for the sheer cheek of its ending, though I am not at all sure if the intent was in any sense parodic.